Is Yu Garden Worth Visiting in 2026? Full Guide & Review— lived here 1 year

 5. 12:10 pm – Walk along the Bund up to Nanjing Road (1 hour)

-6. 13:10 pm – If you have energy left, visit People’s Square and museums ( exploring van take up to 2 hours as there is lots other see and do)
+6. 13:10 pm – If you have energy left, visit People’s Square and museums ( exploring can take up to 2 hours, as there is a lot to see and do)

 Nearby Yuyuan Attractions